 I’ve made this cute and quick video tutorial for you.
 However, if you are more of a photo step-by-step kind of person just scroll down and keep reading!

-Take the embroidery hoop apart and for now, place the inner hoop on a flat surface.
+Take the embroidery hoop apart and for now, place the inside hoop on a flat surface.

 Place the fabric on top of the ring as centered as possible.